Dither: Other applications

 Stimulated Brillouin scattering (SBS) is a nonlinear optical effect that limits the launched optical power in fiber optic systems.
 This power limit can be increased by dithering the transmit optical center frequency, typically implemented by modulating the laser's bias input.
 See also polarization scrambling.

 Phase dithering can be used to improve the quality of the output in direct digital synthesis.
-Another common application is to get through EMC tests by using spread spectrum clock dithering of frequency to smear out single frequency peaks.
+Another common application is in spread-spectrum clocks to smear out single-frequency peaks and improve electromagnetic compatibility.

 Another type of temporal dithering has recently been introduced in financial markets, in order to reduce the incentive to engage in high-frequency trading.
 ParFX, a London foreign exchange market that began trading in 2013, imposes brief random delays on all incoming orders; other currency exchanges are reportedly experimenting with the technique.
 The use of such temporal buffering or dithering has been advocated more broadly in financial trading of equities, commodities, and derivatives.